-The Company reallocated loss and LAE reserves from non-taxable periods prior to January 1, 2000 to taxable years, which reduced its effective tax rates, in each of 2015 and 2014.
-These changes in estimates were the result of the determination that a reallocation of reserves among accident years was appropriate to address a continuation of observed loss trends in each of those years.
-The following table shows the financial statement impact of these changes in estimates
+The Company reallocated loss and LAE reserves from non-taxable periods prior to January 1, 2000 to taxable years, which reduced its effective tax rate in 2015.
+These changes in estimates were the result of the determination that a reallocation of reserves among accident years was appropriate to address a continuation of observed loss trends in 2015.
+The following table shows the financial statement impact of these changes in estimates.